Czech Stunt Days

 Foma Kalinin burned out and made a lot of mistakes in the final, so he ended up in 6th place.
 Denis Rybalko from Russia had great final run with awesome 100% thunami, whip 360, good acrobatics and stoppies, fast wheelies and drifts.

-Best stunts compilation from qualification, semi-fanal and final:
+Best stunts compilation from qualification, semi-fanal and final and our version of TOP10:

 Next year, the tournament promises to be more interesting: Joona will give everyone big shoes to fill, Glowacki will come for revenge, Jensen will show something new as always, Jeandrot cannot miss another big tournament, Kanik is eager to win, and Karbownik wants to finally reveal his style by 100%.